nvmwill/nexmo-developer/_documentation/en/video/guides/embeds.md

 5. Specify the website domain where you plan to use the embed.

     For example, if you will be adding the embed to your web page at example.com/test, enter `https://example.com`.
 Be sure to enter `http://` or `https://` followed by the domain name.
-(If you will be using localhost for testing, you can just enter `http://localhost` or `http://localhost:[port number]` for ports other than port 80.)
+(If you will be using localhost for testing, you can enter `http://localhost` or `http://localhost:[port number]` for ports other than port 80.)

     **Important:** You should use an https (not http) URL.
 Browsers do not allow camera access on http pages.
 However, they do allow you to use http for local testing, such as `http://localhost` or `http://localhost:8080`.